MirunaIliescu21/Let-s-Go-Biking/RoutingServiceREST/Web/README.md

    - the evolving `hits` / `misses` counters from `Stats()`.

+## 🗺️ Displaying a World Map in Java (Bonus Feature)

+To enhance the usability of the SOAP client, we implemented a **Java desktop map viewer** based on **JXMapViewer2**, a Swing component rendering OpenStreetMap tiles.

+Although the feature is optional in the course requirements, it provides **bonus points** for a high-quality visual representation of itineraries.

+### ✔ Implemented Functionality

+* Integration with **JXMapViewer2** to display OpenStreetMap tiles inside a Swing window
+* A simple UI allowing the user to input:

+  * Origin address
+  * Destination address
+* The Java client invokes the **RoutingServiceREST** endpoint (`/itinerary`) to retrieve a full bike/walk itinerary
+* The response contains detailed route geometry:

+  * `Walk1Coords`
+  * `BikeCoords`
+  * `Walk2Coords`
+  * Or full segment data in `Segments[]` with metadata
+* The map dynamically renders:

+  * **Walking segments** as gray **dashed** polylines
+  * **Biking segments** as green **continuous** polylines
+  * Start point marker (green)
+  * Destination marker (red)
+* **Adaptive zoom**:

+  * Zooms in for short city routes
+  * Zooms out for long routes (e.g., Paris → Lyon)

+### 🖼️ Result

+The final Java viewer displays the full itinerary on top of OpenStreetMap tiles, with styling matching the main web frontend (walking vs biking), providing a clean and intuitive visualization — exactly what the bonus specification suggests.

+---

+## Conclusion

+The Heavy SOAP client and Java map viewer together form a complete, robust extension to the core project.
+The SOAP client demonstrates WSDL-based interoperability, while the map viewer provides a polished visualization layer for the computed bike itineraries.

+Both components exceed the expected requirements and showcase strong integration between Java, SOAP, REST, and mapping technologies.

 ### Tests din afar frantei:
 Aldi, Dublin -> Trinity College Dublin, Dublin